scireum/jupiter/README.md

 Java framework [SIRIUS](https://github.com/scireum/sirius-kernel) to build web based applications.

+Next to providing a framework for custom services, Jupiter also provides some common modules:

+* **LRU-Cache**: An size constraint cache with an intelligent refresh strategy which can be used to maintain low latency response times by employing a coordinated asynchronous cache update pattern (see `LRU.XGET).
+* **InfoGraphDB**: Provides a fast and flexible static database for master data.
+Using the **Repository** this can be used to load master data from e.g. an S3 Bucket or a git repository into fast lookup tables or code sets.
+These permit to perform all kinds of lookups, reverse-lookups, "search as you type" searches and automatic translation management (even for tables with thousands of rows / structured documents).
+* **Repository**: The repository is used to fetch files from various sources and invoking appropriate loaders so that the data can be used (e.g. as IDB table or set).

 More infos and a detailed description can be found in the [Documentation](https://docs.rs/jupiter).

 # Deployment